-

 - Ultrasound imaging

-The true "hardness" of biological tissue is determined by a combination of elasticity (hardness) and viscosity (toughness).
-This research proposes a technique for non-invasively and accurately measuring the elasticity and viscosity of biological tissue.
-The proposed method generates shear waves of various frequencies within the body and calculates their propagation velocities from ultrasound images.
-By representing the frequency characteristics of the shear wave propagation velocity with a physical model composed of elastic and viscous elements, elasticity and viscosity can be simultaneously estimated from the model parameters.
+The true stiffness of biological tissue, as perceived through the sense of touch, is defined by the combination of its elasticity and viscosity.
+In this study, we propose the non-invasive and high-accuracy technology for measuring tissue elasticity and viscosity.
+In the proposed technique, shear waves of various frequencies are generated within the tissue, and their propagation speeds are estimated from ultrasound imaging.
+By fitting the frequency characteristics of the shear wave speed to a physical model composed of elastic and viscous elements, both elasticity and viscosity can be simultaneously quantified from the model parameters.

 -